DSPN/google-compute-engine-dse/README.md

 # google-compute-engine-dse

-This is a Google Deployment Manager template for Google Compute Engine (GCE) that will deploy a single or multiple datacenter cluster.  deploy.sh is the main entry point.
+This is a Google Deployment Manager template for Google Compute Engine (GCE) that will deploy a DataStax Enterprise (DSE) cluster in a single GCP region.  deploy.sh is the main entry point.
 The clusterParameters.* files give some example configurations.

 The [DataStax Enterprise Deployment Guide for Google](https://github.com/DSPN/google-deployment-guide) provides background on best practices in Google Cloud Platform (GCP) as well as instructions on using Google Cloud Launcher.
 Cloud Launcher is Google's graphical tool for creating deployments.
 This template is used in our Cloud Launcher deployment.